Sample Chapters from

 Well, at least she wasn’t with Jonas.

-Aris stopped before Llew, looked her up and down with a scowl.
+He stopped before Llew, looked her up and down with a scowl.
 Not anger.
 More like an internal disagreement.
+Probably something along the lines of whether she was really worth the effort.

 “I understand you freed yourself from Braph,” he said, though Llew sensed a question in there somewhere.
-“Hisham told me he and the rest never made it to Braph’s, but met you on the road.
+“Hisham tells me he and the rest never made it to Braph’s, but met you on the road.
 Impressive work.
-Braph is a powerful man.”
+Braph was a powerful man.”

-Llew shrugged.
+Llew shrugged, feigning nonchalance.
+Why the sudden interest?
 “He used most of his power capturing me.”
 The less said, the better, as far as she was concerned.

 Karlani smiled.
 Probably pleased to hear Llew hadn’t bested a full-strength Karan.
 As far as Karlani was concerned, the natural order was maintained.